Innovative Global Program

 Curriculum map

-Throughout first through fourth years, students study in their Major each semester and pursue cutting-edge research while receiving supervision and mentoring from their supervisor, advisers, and post-graduate students in the same laboratory in Advanced Engineering Research Courses.
+Throughout first through fourth years, students study in their Major each semester and pursue cutting-edge research while receiving supervision and mentoring from their supervisor, advisers, and post-graduate students in the same laboratory in Advanced Engineering Research Subjects.

-Throughout first through fourth year, students study in their Major each semester and pursue cutting-edge research while receiving supervision and mentoring from their supervisor, advisers, and post-graduate students in the same laboratory in Advanced Engineering Research Courses.
+Throughout first through fourth year, students study in their Major each semester and pursue cutting-edge research while receiving supervision and mentoring from their supervisor, advisers, and post-graduate students in the same laboratory in Advanced Engineering Research subjects.

 Syllabus Syllabus